2006 Malegaon bombings

+A July 2025 verdict by the special court in Mumbai acquitted all accused of the Abhinav Bharat group in the Malegaon blast case.

 Explosion

-The explosions - which resulted in at least 40 fatalities and 125 injuries - took place in a Muslim cemetery, adjacent to a mosque, at around 13:15 local time after Friday prayers on the holy day of Shab e Bara'at.
+The explosions which resulted in at least 45 fatalities and 125 injuries, took place in a Muslim cemetery, adjacent to a mosque, at around 13:15 IST after Friday prayers on the holy day of Shab e Bara'at.
 Most of the blast victims were Muslim pilgrims.
 Security forces spoke of "two bombs attached to bicycles," but other reports indicated that three devices had exploded.
 A stampede ensued after the devices exploded.
 A curfew was imposed in the town and state paramilitary forces were deployed in sensitive areas to prevent unrest.